aidanscannell/academic-kickstart/content/post/one-keyboard-to-rule-them-all/index.md

 +++
-title = "One Keyboard to Rule Them All - I Built My First Dactyl Manuform" author = ["Aidan Scannell"] date = 2021-05-09 tags = ["keyboards", "ergonomics"]
+title = "One Keyboard to Rule Them All - I Built a Dactyl Manuform" author = ["Aidan Scannell"] date = 2021-05-09 tags = ["keyboards", "ergonomics"]